-Turtle brings a message of persistence, endurance and to walk our own path.
+The Turtle spirit animal brings a message of persistence and endurance.
+She reminds us to walk our own path.
 We have a responsibility to show gratitude and kindness for all of the gifts our beautiful living planet provides.

 I pass by this tree on walks around the lake.
 The wooden steps draw my attention upward.
 Higher vision refers to an elevated viewpoint, a position of observation as well as an attitude of the mind.
 Gaining a higher knowledge.
 The base of the tree turns somewhat figurative to represent the personal aspect, while the tree top enjoys a bird’s eye view.

 Similar to counting 1-2-3 before jumping into a swimming pool, the number sequence 1-2-3 refers to the countdown before embarking on a new journey.
-The countdown steps for mental preparation.
+The countdown steps are a mental preparation.

 Discovery Green was parking lot transformed into a 12-acre park in downtown Houston.
 A venue that combines nature on a grand scale with the visual and performing arts.
 The grounds are amazing.

 I love walking the pier, surrounded by lilies.
 Floating circles.
 Always in motion.
 I would sit on the pier for hours while capturing the spirit of the lilies.
 The color orange in the title refers to the season the painting was started.
 The color orange suggests change.
 After summer, before winter.
 The greens evolve into orange before changing into brown.

 75” x 51” $4000.

 This drawing was inspired by the lilies planted in Discovery Green.
 The city park about nature and art.
 Made a picnic with Belgian beer, dark chocolate and drawing supplies.